Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 The above command returns the URI for our images: `346542362226.dkr.ecr.us-east-1.amazonaws.com/skill-app-sync`

-5. Tag the local image with the URI
+4. Tag the local image with the URI

 ```shell
 docker tag skill-app-sync:latest 346542362226.dkr.ecr.us-east-1.amazonaws.com/skill-app-sync:latest
 ```

-6. Authenticate docker to enable pushing local images to the AWS container repository (ECR)
+5. Authenticate docker so we can push the image to the AWS container repository (ECR)

 ```shell
 aws ecr get-login-password --region us-east-1 --profile brn | docker login --username AWS --password-stdin 346542362226.dkr.ecr.us-east-1.amazonaws.com/skill-app-sync
 ```

-7. Push the image to the registry
+6. Push the image to the registry

 ```shell
 docker push 346542362226.dkr.ecr.us-east-1.amazonaws.com/skill-app-sync:latest
 ```

-#### Setting up AWS Lambda function and scheduled trigger
+#### Set up the AWS Lambda function and trigger

 1. Create an execution role for AWS lambda.